-In this article, you are doing to Learn How To Make The Best Probiotic Drink – Milk Kefir!
-It is a versatile, ancient probiotic drink that is simple to make and is long-lasting.
+In this article, you are going to Learn How To Make The Best Probiotic Drink – Milk Kefir!
+It is a versatile, ancient probiotic drink that is simple to make and long-lasting.
 It has such incredible health benefits that in the early 1900s, Doctors resorted to its use to treat a lot of different ailments which made Kefir a sort after product.

 What You Need To Make Milk Kefir

 In the old days, Kefir was made in goatskin bags and hung in the doorway so that it was bumped by everyone walking in and out of the house.
-This helped agitate the Kefir Grains and made sure that the milk mixed with the grains.
+This helped agitate the Kefir Grains and made sure that the milk was mixed with the grains.
 It is that simple.